MEET THE TEAM:

 Connie Kanter is the Chief Executive Officer of Samis Foundation as of March 2019.
 She served as a Samis Board Member from 2010 to 2019, as Grants Committee vice-chair, and on the Finance and Audit, and Planning Committees.
 Prior stepping into her role as Samis CEO, she was the CFO/Sr. VP, Finance and Business Affairs at Seattle University.
 She spent most of her career in finance at high technology manufacturing companies and is a business leader recognized for her skills in financial management and strategic planning.
 Connie received her undergraduate degree with honors from The Wharton School at the University of Pennsylvania and her MBA from Booth School at the University of Chicago.
 She is a Certified Public Accountant.
 Connie has served in a variety of leadership positions in the Jewish community including the boards of Jewish Federation of Greater Seattle, Kline Galland Center, and Seattle Hebrew Academy.
 She was a member of the UJC Young Leadership Cabinet and Wexner Heritage Program.

-Ariel Lapson is the Program Officer for Informal Jewish Education at the Samis Foundation.
-In addition to her portfolio of grants, Ariel manages the Foundation’s digital marketing.
+Ariel Lapson is the Program Officer for Experiential Jewish Education at the Samis Foundation.
+In addition to her portfolio of grants, Ariel manages the Foundation’s print and digital marketing and communications.
 She was most recently the Israel and World Jewry Program Manager at the Jewish Federation of Greater Seattle where she spearheaded an Israel education and engagement initiative.
 Before moving to Seattle in January 2018, she served as a City Director for BBYO in Indianapolis, IN and Assistant Director of Israel Education at the Jewish United Fund of Metropolitan Chicago.
 Ariel lived and worked in Israel for six years, managing marketing and operations efforts in the Israeli high tech and diamond industries.
-She has a Bachelor in Business Administration with a double major in Jewish Studies from Emory University and a Master’s in Islamic and Middle Eastern Studies from the Hebrew University of Jerusalem, and is currently pursuing a Master’s in Israel Education from the George Washington University.
+She has a Bachelor in Business Administration with a double major in Jewish Studies from Emory University, a Master’s in Islamic and Middle Eastern Studies from the Hebrew University of Jerusalem, and is currently pursuing a Master’s in Israel Education from the George Washington University.
 Ariel is a recipient of the Schusterman Israel Scholars award and a JFNA NextGen Fellow.

 Linda McClure began working at Samis in 2009 and currently serves as Administrative Assistant to the Grants Department.
 She assists with operations and tasks large and small, including beneficiary correspondence, processing grants and the day to day running of the Foundation.
 Prior to Samis, she worked at a small Seattle law firm and local non-profit in administrative roles.
 Linda earned her Bachelor of Arts degree in Law and Justice from Central Washington University.

 Melissa Rivkin is the Director of Day School Strategy for the Samis Foundation.
 She brings over 20 years of experience working in Seattle Jewish education and philanthropy.
 Prior to joining the Foundation, Melissa served as the Director of Institutional Advancement at Northwest Yeshiva High School, where she led the school to unprecedented levels of fundraising success.
 She also spent years tirelessly fundraising on behalf of the Seattle Hebrew Academy, and over a decade as a professional educator.
 Her extensive international experience includes teaching roles at the American International Schools in Israel and Switzerland.
 Melissa was also the Founding Head of School of the American School of English in Seattle’s University District.
 Melissa currently serves as a Board Member for the Rivkin Center, and on the Advisory Board for the Stroum Center for Jewish Studies at the University of Washington.
 She earned her Bachelor of Arts Degree in History from Barnard College in New York City and is pursuing a Masters Degree in Jewish Studies at the Spertus Institute for Jewish Learning and Leadership in Chicago, Illinois.